-Pursuant to, and in supplement of, the laws of the State of Tennessee (Public Chapter 410, "Non-Smoking Act) and TBR Policy No. 1:07:00:10, the following smoking policy applies to all persons at Tennessee College of Applied Technology - Harriman
+Pursuant to, and in supplement of, the laws of the State of Tennessee (Public Chapter 410, "Non-Smoking Act) and TBR Policy No. 1:07:00:10 (https://policies.tbr.edu/policies/prohibitions-smoking-and-use-smokeless-tobacco-products), the following smoking policy applies to all persons at Tennessee College of Applied Technology Harriman:

 Smoking will not be permitted in any administrative or faculty office, shop, classroom, school vehicle, or laboratory at any time.
 All smoking must be done in designated outside areas that are located at least 25 feet away from any entranceway or window(s).
 All buildings and the main breezeway between the shop areas are smoke-free environments.
-The use of electronic or e-cigarettes and smokeless tobacco will be treated the same as traditional tobacco products for purposes of this policy.
+The use of electronic or ecigarettes and smokeless tobacco will be treated the same as traditional tobacco products for purposes of this policy.